-Prerequisite: Introduction to Computer Science 1 or equivalent experience
+Prerequisite:Introduction to Computer Science 1 or equivalent experienceCredit:0.5 Applied ArtsCourse ID:CSINCS2

-Course ID: CSINCS2

 Introduction to Computer Science 2 expands the concepts and skills from ICS1 which uses Microsoft MakeCode Arcade's blocked-based programming environment to transition to a text-based programming language (either JavaScript or Python).
 This course is an introductory programming course that prepares students for more advanced programming courses.